What is a Print Binding and Finishing Worker?

 - Cut cover material to specified dimensions, fitting and gluing material to binder boards by hand or machine.

-Below is a list of the skills most Print Binding and Finishing Workers say are important on the job.
+These are the skills Print Binding and Finishing Workers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.